veekaybee/textedit/python_packaging_post.md

 4409066472
 ```

-Then, we can look at the type of a single Python object by calling `dir()` on it.
+Then, we can look at the type of a single Python object by calling `type()` on it.

 You can see that it's an instance of class `string`.
 And, further, you can see that string is a class, too, type.

 ```
 >>> x = "Alice"